 How to Make Deionised Water?

-The process of deionising water exchanges all of the charged ions, both positive (cations) and negative (anions), for Hydrogen and Hydroxl ions which combine to form pure H2O.
+The process of deionising water exchanges all of the charged ions, both positive (cations) and negative (anions), for Hydrogen and Hydroxyl ions which combine to form pure H2O.
 Various techniques and technologies are used, depending upon the quality of the water source and the required water purity levels.

-Electrodeionisation
+Deionisation with Electrodeionisation

 Electrodeionisation (EDI) involves the use of electricity.
 Ion exchange membranes and deionising resins are used in the process.